 Application ProcessFor more information, see the Program Contact Information below.

 Program Contact Information

-To view more information on the Division of Federal Employees' Compensation, find the district office nearest you using the map provided on the DFEC page.
+To view more information on the Division of Federal Employees' Compensation (DFEC) and learn more about applying for benefits under the FECA, please visit the DFEC page.